wiggocd/QMusic/README.md

 # Environment Commands

-`python3 setup.py build_exec` - build an executable for the current platform, should output to the `dist` directory and may require sudo on some systems
+`python3 setup.py build_exec` - build an executable for the current platform on Windows or Unix systems, should output to the `dist` directory and may require sudo on some systems whilst macOS is currently unsupported

 # Other Environment Commands